 DECORATE A PUMPKIN

-I don't know about your kids, but mine go crazy when they get to decorate a pumpkin!
+Who doesn't love carving pumpkins?!
+Our kids go crazy when they get to decorate a pumpkin.
 There are a few different ways you can do this, depending on how intense you want to get and how old your kids are:

 - Decorate with face stickers designed for pumpkins.